 - If the pools are not replaced soon, the school will need to invest at least two million dollars to replace the ventilation units and make structural repairs to the pools.
 No future repairs done to these pools can be guaranteed by contractors at this point. - The current facilities offer no opportunities for program expansion in the aquatics area.
-Some other teams (such as track and field) do cross-training in the pools, but there is not adequate space or time available for any other teams to consider adding such cross-training. - Until recently, swimming and diving were one of the few no-cut sports on campus, but space constraints have led to recent cuts from the swim team. - There is a real possibility of catastrophic failure for one or both pools.
+Some other teams (such as track and field) do cross-training in the pools, but there is not adequate space or time available for any other teams to consider adding such cross-training. - Until recently, swimming and diving were one of the few no-cut sports on campus, but space constraints have led to recent cuts from the swim team. - There is a real possibility of a catastrophic failure for one or both pools in the next couple of years.